-These sheets can be laundered much like other kinds of sheets, however there are things to keep in mind to keep away from possible damage and wear.
+These sheets can be laundered much like other kinds of sheets, however, there are things to keep in mind to keep away from possible damage and wear.

 Pre-Treating the Sheets

 If there are any stains, these need to be taken care of before washing the sheets.
-The reason is because you won’t be using hot water, a full strength detergent or heavy cycles with these sheets, which is usually what is recommended for washing which is heavy-duty.
+The reason is that you won’t be using hot water, a full strength detergent or heavy cycles with these sheets, which is usually what is recommended for washing which is heavy-duty.
 Some of the best stain removers are products like hydrogen peroxide and baking soda.